 Why do you think it is recommended to use sound-blocking microphones?
 This is because all the mics pick up the sound differently.
 If your microphone is of really high quality, it will mirror your room's recording conditions and respond to different frequencies, staying as true as possible to the way your voice actually sounds in the room.

 On the other hand, the low-quality mics will hear the sound differently, not picking up the range of frequencies and imprinting the mic noise (the sound generated by the mic itself).
 Depending on the mic, its generated noise can either sound "smooth" or "crackly."

 Now that we precisely understand what is considered to be background noise, let's see how you can reduce that noise while recording:

 If you want to achieve a professional-quality podcast or any other high-quality audio track, you need to try your best to reduce the amount of disturbing noises when recording.
 To do so, you should try to find the best speech-to-noise ratio, or, in other words, find a place with subtle room tone, and get the perfect balance of clean direct speech and indirect background noises.

 But don't worry, although it sounds complicated, it is pretty simple in reality.
 Here are just a couple of tips to follow to avoid the background noise as much as possible when recording:

 But of course, we understand that it's not always possible to follow these tips and get the best conditions during the recording stage.
 So how can you remove background noise after the recording?
 No need to watch long, how to remove background noise, tutorials— you can do it within a couple of minutes using our audio editing software.

 Podcastle is a background noise remover and a silence remover that helps you get professionally post-processed audio within a click.
 So if you were looking for the best tool to clean up your audio, you found it!

+Now back to the quickest way to deal with noise.
 We'll quickly show you how to remove unwanted background noise from your recording using our free audio editing software.